Robert Cooper Grier: Supreme Court justice

-Associate justice of the United States Supreme Court Henry Baldwin died in April 1844, during the presidency of John Tyler.
-Twice Tyler attempted to fill the vacancy, nominating first Edward King and then John M. Read – both were rejected by the United States Senate.
+Supreme Court Justice Henry Baldwin died in April 1844, during the presidency of John Tyler.
+Tyler attempted to fill the vacancy twice, nominating first Edward King and then John M. Read – both were rejected by the United States Senate.
 As a result, the seat was still vacant when James K. Polk became president in March 1845.

 Polk's first nominee for the seat, George Washington Woodward, was also rejected.
+Polk approached James Buchannan for consideration to be nominated, but he declined.
+Four congressmen from the slave state of Maryland recommended to Polk that he select Grier.
+They wrote that he was one who "acknowledges the right of the master to his slave and will enforce it irrespective of the clogs from time to time attempted to be thrown around by state legislation."

-On August 3, 1846, Polk nominated Grier, whom the Senate unanimously confirmed the following day.
+On August 3, 1846, Polk nominated Grier and the Senate unanimously confirmed him the following day.
 He was sworn into office on August 10, 1846.
 There had been an 841 day-long gap between the death of Henry Baldwin (April 21, 1844) and Robert Grier's swearing-in, which is the longest vacancy in the history of the U.S. Supreme Court.

+Prior to Grier joining the Taney Court, it had been granting increasing power to the states to regulate interstate commerce.
+Grier was solidly in the middle of the opposing factions of this argument.
+He sided with the majority in 1849 on the Passenger Cases, that determined a state tax on immigrants was a violation of the commerce power of Congress, and in 1852 on Cooley v.
+Board of Wardens, which attempted to balance congressional power and state police powers.